goodtofufriday/at-72g-famicom-cart-connector-flipper/README.md

 i havent tested this. but it should work. measurements are "super close". it may need a need shaving. unless its super off im not going to update this design.

-feel free to use the library. it is a full famicome cart connector library for eagle that i made.
+feel free to use the library. it is a full famiclone cart connector library for eagle that i made.